Laws & Rights

-Munitions Law Group – Cheshire DeBrosse, P.C. shows a video on carrying concealed in a business with a posted no carry sign:
+Munitions Law Group – Cheshire DeBrosse, P.C. shows a video on carrying concealed in business establishments with posted no guns allowed signs:

-Have you encountered any discrimination because you’re a carrying a handgun or other weapons in public?
-Let us know about your no guns expereinces in the comments section below.
+What do you think yourself of no guns allowed signs?
+Let us know about your no guns experiences in the comments section below.

 Contact Steve Albrecht at [email protected] or on Twitter @DrSteveAlbrecht

 Editor’s Note: This post was originally published on September 23, 2017, and has been updated for quality and relevancy.